Christmas in Connecticut: Remake

-A remake of Christmas in Connecticut was made in 1992, starring Dyan Cannon as Elizabeth, Kris Kristofferson as Jefferson Jones, and Tony Curtis as Mr. Yardley.
+A remake of Christmas in Connecticut was released in April 1992, starring Dyan Cannon as Elizabeth, Kris Kristofferson as Jefferson Jones, and Tony Curtis as Mr. Yardley.
 The made-for-TV movie, which first aired on TNT, was directed by Arnold Schwarzenegger, who also had a cameo appearance.
-In this remake, Elizabeth "Blane" is the hostess of her own cooking show.
+In this remake, Elizabeth Blane is the hostess of her own cooking show.
 When her manager, Alexander Yardley, introduces her to Jefferson Jones – a forest ranger who lost his cabin in a fire – he asks her to make Jones Christmas dinner live on her show.
 As in the original, Elizabeth isn't as talented as she seems.
 This version was not as well-received as the original.
-As one critic wrote, "You'll be hungry for a better movie after suffering through this film".
+As one critic wrote, "You'll be hungry for a better movie after suffering through this film."

+Musical adaptation

+A stage adaptation of the film premiered at the Goodspeed Opera House in 2022.
+The book of the musical was written by Patrick Pacheko and Erik Forrest Jackson, with lyrics by Amanda Yesnowitz, and music by Jason Howland.